davood-dorostkar/WordpressLocal/README.md

 open your browser and type:
 `http://localhost:8080`

 then you can access wordpress installation

+## Install MySQL

+`docker run -it -p 8080:80 -p 3306:3306 -d wordpress`